juliendargelos/nuxt-lightningcss/readme.md

 ## Configuration

-To configure lightningcss, add an options object either with the `lightningcss` key or in the `modules` array:
+To configure the module, add an options object either with the `lightningcss` key or in the `modules` array:

 ```typescript
 export default defineNuxtConfig({